ArtHitParade

 In 1681 the French King Louis XIV wishes to complete the education of his son and heir the Grand Dauphin.
 He gathers a collection of nine humanist minded bronzes including four groups of Hercules made in the 1640s by Ferdinando Tacca.

-Released from the royal collections during the French Revolution, Hercules slaying the Acheloüs bull, 58 x 55 x 38 cm with a beautiful reddish-brown patina, was sold for $ 1.65M by Sotheby's on May 20, 1994.
-It will be sold by Christie's in London on July 5, lot 110.
-The press release of April 16 announces an estimate in the region of £ 5M.
+Released from the royal collections during the French Revolution, Hercules slaying the Acheloüs bull, 58 x 55 x 38 cm with a beautiful reddish-brown patina, was sold for $ 1.65M by Sotheby's on May 20, 1994 and for £ 6.8M by Christie's on July 5, 2018, lot 110.

 Italian Sculpture